PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/systemupdatefolder.md

 <br/><br/>

-Using the following code you can update a folder without changing the Modified field.
-It triggers any associated workflow or event.
+Using the following code you can update a folder without changing the Modified field. **It triggers any associated workflow or event.** The difference between the two examples lies in the parameter `-UpdateType SystemUpdate` used here.

 ```powershell
 # Connect to the SharePoint site